How many refugee families have arrived and how many are still to come?

 The scheme will not distort those efforts that are already being made to support the vulnerable people in West Sussex.

 The support for vulnerable people is via direct assistance by district and borough housing teams, or by the support that is given to a range of charitable organisations that directly help those living on the streets or who are at risk of homelessness.
-To find out more about the services on offer please visit the 'Help with homelessness' web page on the West Sussex County Council website.
+To find out more about the services on offer please visit the 'Help with homelessness' web page.

 Who is paying for resettling the Syrian refugees?
 And how much will this cost?